-A fear of change is often actually anxiety toward the unknown.
+Fear of change is often actually anxiety toward the unknown.
 When confronted with something new, you may be fearful of failure or loss of control.
 If you’re resistant to change because you’re afraid of being embarrassed if you fail, try to remember that everyone stumbles or fails at some point in life, and it should never keep you from trying something.
-Fall down twice?
+Fall twice?
 Get up three times!
 To further overcome your fear, you need to be confident in your ability to cope with whatever comes your way.
-New things can be intimidating, because you might not know what to expect, but humans have thrived because of our ability to adapt.
+New things can be intimidating because you might not know what to expect, but humans have thrived because of our ability to adapt.
 Don’t shy away from change; embrace it!

 If you’re trying to break out of a mundane routine, don’t overwhelm yourself trying to change everything at once.
 Change is less intimidating if you begin with a few minor adjustments, so start with something relatively small.
 For example, if you have books that you’re not likely to re-read or clothes that you no longer wear, you can donate them to a charity shop or give them to friends.
 If you’re trying to get in shape, try working out at home for the first few weeks until you feel comfortable, and then go a step further by joining a local gym.
-If you’re stuck in a boring routine–wake up, work, eat, watch television, sleep, and repeat–, choose something new to try each week, such as going to see a new movie, trying out a new hobby, or eating at a new restaurant.
+If you’re stuck in a monotonous routine–wake up, work, eat, watch television, sleep, and repeat–choose something new to try each week, such as going to see a new movie, trying out a new hobby, or eating at a new restaurant.

 A great way to get excited about trying new things is to reward yourself for facing and conquering your fears.
 Some new experiences can be pleasant rewards in themselves, such as seeing a foreign film or trying an exotic food.
-Other experiences, like hiking to the top of a mountain or running a 5k, might be difficult to accomplish but will make you feel great about yourself afterward.
+Other experiences, like hiking to the top of a mountain or running a 5k, might be challenging to accomplish but will make you feel great about yourself afterward.
 Each time you push the boundaries of your comfort zone, your self-confidence will grow, and you’ll be motivated to seek out more new experiences.

 Increase Your Chances of Success